benmvp/slides/2022/connecttech/webdev.md

 NOTES:

-- And these days we have all this dev tooling to make our lives easier
+- And these days we have all this dev tooling to make our lives easier...
-  - To ensure we don't ship broken code
+  - to ensure we don't ship broken code
   - _Past:_ All we had was our desktop & FTP to transfer the files
-  - Would work directly on the server and break all sorts of things on Production
+  - We would work directly on the server and break all sorts of things on "Production"
-  - _One dangling commas would break **everything** in IE_
+  - _One dangling comma would break **everything** in IE_
-- Our code goes thru an incredible journey from idea to Production
+- Now, our code goes thru an incredible journey from idea to Production
+- **Question:** How many of you can name all of the icons up here?
+  - Go ahead and shout them out
 - **VSCode:** Editors like VSCode that make writing code so much easier
-  - Intellisense, unused code warning, integrations with TypeScript, other extensions
+  - Intellisense, unused code warnings, integrations with TypeScript, and many other extensions
-- **Github:** Like table stakes now, but we didn't have version control
+- **Github:** Is like table stakes now, but we didn't even have version control back then
-  - VC existed but only w/in the biggest of companies
+  - Well it existed but only w/in the biggest of companies
   - Imagine just 2 people working on the site at the same time w/o VC
+- **SWC:** Run build scripts (like compiling/minification)
+  - At Yahoo: Intentionally used to write terse JS/CSS to keep file sizes down
+  - I had a friend at AOL who wasn't allowed to write any comments!
 - **Github actions:** A continuous integration env automatically kicked off w/ git commits!
   - Can run tests (written in Jest)
-  - And even automatically deploy
+  - And even continuously deploy
-- **Rollup:** Run build scripts (like minification)
-  - At Yahoo: Intentionally used to write terse JS/CSS to keep file sizes down
-  - I had a friend at AOL who wasn't allowed to write any comments!
+- **Vercel:** Is a deployment platform
-- **Vercel:** Allows previewing PRs before they even merge!
+  - It allows previewing PRs before they even merge!
-- And this doesn't even get into all of the JS frameworks out there
+- And this doesn't even get into all of the CSS & JS frameworks out there
+  - Like Tailwind, React, Next.js, etc.

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/kelly-sikkema-fvpgfw3IF1w-thanks-unsplash.jpg) no-repeat center" data-background-size="cover"  -->